-Horses participating in upcoming races are required to pass all outstanding tests and/or veterinary examinations, imposed by the Stipendiary Steward or Veterinary Surgeon, prior to declaration.
-These tests and examinations are carried out to ensure that they are fit to race.
+Horses participating in upcoming races are required to pass all outstanding tests and/or veterinary examinations, imposed by the Stipendiary Stewards or Veterinary Surgeons, prior to declaration.
+These tests and examinations are carried out to ensure that the horses are fit